rutujaac/pebblo-docs-private/docs/gh_pages/rag.md

 1. PyPDFDirectoryLoader
 1. PyPDFLoader

-> Note: Most other DocumentLoader types would work but they are not testing.
+> Note: Most other DocumentLoader types would work.
+The above list indicates the list that are explicity tested.
 If you have successfully tested a particular DocumentLoader other than this list above, please consider raising an PR